laebrdn/clcs-eval/README.md

 language families consistently achieve the highest within-family agreement across all models; Semitic and Japonic families show the most cross-model variance.*

+*Note: Slavic within-family agreement is partly depressed by a Bulgarian translation artifact ; it reflects benchmark construction, not model capability.*

 ---

 ## Repository structure